entropyxyz/entropy-core/crates/client/js-README.md

 This is JS bindings for a basic client library for [Entropy](https://entropy.xyz).

-For a full featured client library you probably want the [SDK](https://www.npmjs.com/package/@entropyxyz/sdk).
+For a full-featured client library, you probably want the [SDK](https://www.npmjs.com/package/@entropyxyz/SDK).

 ## A note on using this on NodeJS

-This expects to have access to the browser websockets API, which is not present on NodeJS.
-To use this on NodeJS you must have the dependency [`ws`](https://www.npmjs.com/package/ws) as a property of the `global` object like so:
+This expects to have access to the browser WebSockets API, which is not present on NodeJS.
+To use this on NodeJS, you must have the dependency [`ws`](https://www.npmjs.com/package/ws) as a property of the `global` object like so:

 ```js